Vrturo/FoodTrucks/README.md

 - trying not to use jQuery
 - not too familiar with jade
 - having 700 + objects and hitting the google maps 10 per second query limit (OVER_QUERY_LIMIT)
+- Attaching parameters with javascript closures to default parameters in anonymous functions

 ### Resources
 - http://www.sitepoint.com/guide-vanilla-ajax-without-jquery/